 - Communicate, negotiate and agree with educators and group leaders about activities and demonstrate an appreciation of the STEM curriculum

 - Design a practical activity to be delivered within a school or non-school organisation, with an awareness of the audience, ability and age group

 - Create an activity plan to use when delivering a practical activity in a school or non-school organisation

-Natalie Cheung, STEM Ambassador Coordinator, will guide you through the course.
+Cerian Angharad, Director of See-Science, which runs the STEM Ambassador Hub in Wales, will be guiding you through this course.
 Over the next two weeks, we’ll be sharing our experience of developing and planning STEM activities.
 You’ll look at a range of practical activities, videos, articles and share your thoughts and ideas in discussions through this course.

-The course will be supported between 22 July - 9 August 2019.
-If you’ve joined us after then, please draw upon the comments from other learners or if you have any particular queries, sign up for the next run of the course.
+Please note that the course is no longer supported.
+If you’ve just joined us, please draw upon the comments from other learners or if you have any particular queries, sign up for the next run of the course.

 Tasks and discussions

 Tasks are titled as such and are highlighted with a vertical line in the left-margin - like the one against this paragraph.
 The first tasks of this course are at the bottom of this page.